 FOOD + DRINKS: Available (but no beer!)

-TIPS: Maybe wear a t-shirt if out awhile and apply tons of sunblock – baking, even in April; I managed to get sunburnt on forehead, so watch the scrapping-off effect when putting up your mask on forehead.
-If you a crap swimmer – like me and the sea is a little rough – use life-vest.
+TIPS: Maybe wear a t-shirt if out awhile and apply tons of sunblock – baking hot, even in April.
+Yet, I managed to get sunburnt on my forehead.
+So watch the scrapping-off-effect of your sunblock when pulling-up your mask (which I did a lot, just to float about and wonder at sea and sky).